 This interpretation has raised eyebrows on Capitol Hill and among education advocates because they fear the guidance will shift funding intended for public schools and students from low-income families toward private schools and wealthier students.
 Chairwoman Rosa DeLauro (D-CT) of the House subcommittee that oversees education funding commented that the CARES Act clearly intended equitable services to focus on students from low-income families, not all students attending private schools.
 The Council of Chief State School Officers, as well as membership associations of district superintendents, school boards, principals, and teachers, have all written to Secretary Betsy DeVos asking her to reinterpret the guidance so that it aligns with Title I of ESSA.

 This blog post represents a slightly edited transcript of the May 13 episode of Federal Flash, All4Ed’s video series on important developments in education policy in Washington, DC.
-The podcast and video versions are embedded below.
 For an alert when the next episode of Federal Flash is available, email email@example.com.